Dewalt DXGN14000 - 11700/14000W Portable Generator With Electric Start And Honda Engine

 Portability

 With dimensions of L31.6 x W33.3 x H36.4 in, the standard open frame design of the Dewalt DXGN14000 provides stability and easy maintenance access to components, as well as good air circulation.
-This type of design is ideal for tough environments and heavy outdoor use.
+The design is ideal for rough environments and demanding outdoor use.

 Features

-Accessory-wise, along with the previously mentioned features, the Dewalt DXGN14000 is packaged with the standard documentation and an owner's manual (opens in a new tab), helping you start the device right away.
+As for its accessories, apart from the previously mentioned features, the Dewalt DXGN14000 also comes with the basic documentation and an owner's manual (opens in a new tab), allowing you to start it right away.

 Product Videos